Tekali7/IlBelPaese/README.md

 The website targets a wide age range, from families with children looking for a welcoming atmosphere to couples seeking a romantic dinner setting.

+# User Experience
+## User stories

+### A. First time visitor goals

+- As a first time visitor, I want to easily understand the main purpose of the website and learn more about the organisation.

+- As a first time visitor, I want to be able to easily navigate throughout the website to find content.

+- As a first time visitor, I want to be able to easily navigate to and view a menu of meals and drinks.

+### B. Returning visitor goals

+- As a returning visitor, I want to be able to access and view the menu quickly and easily.

+- As a returning visitor, I want to be able to check opening hours quickly and easily.

+- As a returning visitor, I want to be able to contact the organisation to give feedback or ask questions.

+### C. Frequent user goals

+- As a frequent user, I want to be able to check new meals and drinks the business offers.

+- As a frequent user, I want to be able to contact the organisation to give feedback, ask questions or follow-up on existing communications.

 # Features

 The website consists of three pages with numerous features which offer the user a pleasant website experience.

+## Hero

+The hero image showcases a pizza so that the user instantly knows what the theme of the website is about.
+The image is responsive and therefore changes its size on different screen sizes.

 ## Navigation